 - Health Visitors and School Nurses and all team members are subject to mandatory supervision within groups, with trained child protection supervisors, on a quarterly basis.
 Staff also receive management and clinical supervision.
 Practitioners receive a minimum of 10 sessions of supervision annually pro rata.
-In addition, any member of staff can access 1:1 supervision and support from a member of the safeguarding team when required. - Safeguarding Post Conference supervision is offered to all staff following Initial Child Protection Conference. - Themes that arise from supervision are embedded into training and identify topics for the 'Learning Lessons' events. - Safeguarding level 3 training is mandatory for all health visitors and school nurses and team members, records of compliance are kept. - Level 3 Managers training in respect of Safeguarding with NHFT is offered to all Managers within HV and CYPN teams - If a child sustains a suspected non-accidental injury then a datix (incident report) is completed and reviewed by the risk and quality team.

-- Safety Bulletins have been sent out to all CYPN/HV staff focusing on the processes they should be completing when significant concerns are raised about a child or young person. - Health Visitor and Safeguarding involvement in NHFT Serious Incident (SI) process. - NHFT has central processes for responding to issues or identified risks through the risk, quality and line management processes. - NHFT also offer non-mandatory training for continuous professional development which includes essential training: CAF; Domestic Abuse; Lessons Learned Events. - NHFT has an audit team within the quality team and they conduct records audits which review: quality of records, including evidence of assessment including the voice of the child; practice against the standard operating procedures (SOP) for health visiting.
-SOPs for school nursing are expected by September 2014. - NHFT health visiting and school nursing teams both have quarterly newsletters through which the teams are updated on key messages and lessons learned.
+In addition, any member of staff can access 1:1 supervision and support from a member of the safeguarding team when required. - Safeguarding Post Conference supervision is offered to all staff following Initial Child Protection Conference. - Themes that arise from supervision are embedded into training and identify topics for the 'Learning Lessons' events. - Safeguarding level 3 training is mandatory for all those working with children.
+Records of compliance are kept. - Level 3 training in respect of Safeguarding is offered to all Managers - If a child sustains a suspected non-accidental injury then a datix (incident report) is completed and reviewed by the risk and quality team. - Safety Bulletins are sent out when significant concerns are raised about a child or young person following an investigation. - There is a process for responding to issues or identified risks through the risk, quality and line management processes. - NHFT has an audit team within the quality team and they conduct records audits which review: quality of records, including evidence of assessment including the voice of the child; practice against the standard operating procedures (SOP) for health visiting and school nursing.
+All Children's Teams have quarterly newsletters through which the teams are updated on key messages and lessons learned.
 Training opportunities and outcomes of audits and consultations.
-Feedback to individual teams from central audits is given through team meetings. - For quality assurance and monitoring NHFT use the "Friends and Family Test" and "Patient Experience Questionnaire" and collect patient's stories. - Audit programme for safeguarding referrals by NHFT safeguarding team - Audit of safeguarding record keeping and safeguarding supervision - Themed Learning lessons events across the organisation - Section 11 audit across the organisation which includes school nursing - Regular service user feedback
+Feedback to individual teams from central audits is given through team meetings. - For quality assurance and monitoring iWantGreatCare is utilised, which encompasses the "Friends and Family Test".
+There is an Audit programme for safeguarding referrals by NHFT safeguarding team - There is an Audit of safeguarding record keeping and safeguarding supervision - Themed Learning lessons events across the organisation - Section 11 audit across the organisation is completed